- Online art sales will continue to grow in the next five years, roughly doubling to $8.37 billion by 2023

 If you are an artist, now is the perfect time to start selling online, as you have the chance to reach a global audience and build a thriving art business – all from the comforts of home.
 Need proof?

-According to Statista, art sales in 2017 was estimated to be $4.22 billion USD.
+According to Statista, art sales in 2017 were estimated to be $4.22 billion USD.
 And according to Artsy, a Hiscox report estimates that "online (art) sales will continue to grow in the next five years, roughly doubling to $8.37 billion by 2023."

 As a rising artist, you'd be missing out on monetization if you don't start dabbling in the online art market.
 The time to open your own online store to sell art is now!